Ministry of Labor (Palestine)

-The Palestinian Ministry of Labour is a government agency in the State of Palestine established in 1994, responsible for labour and employment issues.
-Its mission is to create a favourable work environment, promote social justice, protect the rights of workers, and ensure that employers comply with labour laws and regulations.
-Dr. Enas Attari is the current Minister of Labour.
+The Ministry of Labor is a government agency in the State of Palestine established in 1994, responsible for labor and employment issues.
+Its mission is to create a favourable work environment, promote social justice, protect the rights of workers, and ensure that employers comply with labor laws and regulations.
+Enas Dahadha Attari is the current Minister of Labor.

 Functions

-The Ministry of Labour in Palestine is responsible for the following key functions:
+The Ministry of Labor of Palestine is responsible for the following key functions: